tasuboyz/tasuboyz/README.md

 ## **Contact Me**

-You can contact me by email at [tasuhiro.davide@gmail.com](mailto:tasuhiro.davide@gmail.com) or follow me on [LinkedIn](https://www.linkedin.com/in/tasuhiro-davide-kato-006570250/).
+You can contact me by telegram at [tasuboyz](https://t.me/tasuboyz) or follow me on [LinkedIn](https://www.linkedin.com/in/tasuhiro-davide-kato-006570250/).

 ## **Skills**